rootstrap/node-ts-api-base/README.md

 Run `yarn dev` to start and automatically detect any source-code changes, restarting the server as well.

+Run `yarn schema:drop` to drop your schema of the DB.

+Run `yarn schema:sync` to resync the schema of your DB.

+Run `yarn seed:run` to run seed files.

-Run `yarn register` to register the paths set at tsconfig.
+Run `yarn db:reset` to drop schema and re run it, then seed the DB.

 ## App scaffolding

 This is the suggested scaffolding for this project.
 You can take a look at: